armlynobinguar/CP2/README.md

 Open the integrated VS Code terminal (Ctrl + \`` or Cmd + ``) at your main workspace directory root, copy the entire block below matching your operating system, paste it, and press Enter:

 For Windows
-javac -d bin src/motorph_employeeapp/*.java java -cp bin motorph_employeeapp.MotorPH_EmployeeApp
+javac -d bin src/motorph_employeeapp/*.java
+java -cp bin motorph_employeeapp.MotorPH_EmployeeApp

+When launching the application interface, use any of the configured testing credentials below to access the system dashboard:
+Valid Usernames: employee or payroll_staff
+Valid Passwords: 12345 or password123

 ## Group Members